Grants

 3. Proposed use of grant dollars

-4. Shows clear programming specific to the focus area identified each year.
+4. Shows clear programming specific to the focus area identified.

 Important Dates